 Address Resolution Protocol (ARP) is a Layer 2 protocol that maps an IP address (Layer 3) to a MAC address (Layer 2).
 So, how does the traditional ARP work?
 In this example, PC1 wants to communicate with PC2.
 PC1 knows the destination IP address but not the destination MAC address.

-The ARP process will be:
+The ARP process will be as follows:

 1. First, PC1 checks its ARP table for PC2’s IP address (10.10.10.100).